Safe Cars

 - can reduce the likelihood of a crash occurring.

-Some 5-star used cars are highlighted as a Safer Pick if they score:
+Some 5-star used cars are highlighted as a Safer Pick if they achieve all of these criteria:

 Car safety features

-Car safety features are advancing all the time and include car structure, restraints and safety assist technologies.
-Improvements provide car occupants and other road users with the best chance of avoiding and surviving a crash.
+Car safety features are advancing all the time.
+Safety features include car structure, restraints and driver assist technologies.
+These safety features provide car occupants and other road users with the best chance of avoiding and surviving a crash.

-- Active safety systems that include collision avoidance technologies designed to minimise the impact of a crash or avoid it altogether.
+- Active safety systems are designed to minimise the impact of a crash or avoid it completely.
+These include most driver assist technologies or Advanced Driver Assistance System (ADAS), for example, collision avoidance technologies.

-- Passive safety systems that are designed to protect the occupants of a vehicle in the event of a crash, like airbags and seatbelts.
+- Passive safety systems are designed to protect vehicle occupants in the event of a crash.
+These include airbags and seatbelts.

 Active safety features